-Storm restoration in Olmsted
+Storm damage restoration in Olmsted

 Olmsted is a Pulaski County village at the very southern end of Illinois, bounded by the Ohio River and threaded by the Cache River - a setting where Gulf moisture, river flooding, and a shifting tornado corridor converge across a long severe-weather season that begins in February.
 The county has recorded at least 12 tornadoes since 1950, including violent F4 events, and the Ohio River has a long history of catastrophic inundation here: the 1937 flood submerged Mound City under 12 feet of water, and the 2011 flood again reached the Cache River valley.
 Winter ice storms, documented at least as far back as the major January 1967 event, add another seasonal layer of structural risk.
 Storm Damage 911 connects Olmsted homeowners with vetted, licensed local pros for a free damage assessment.